-2020 was a challenging year.
-2021 proved to be just as challenging.
 New beginnings mean new levels of commitment and hope and a new perspective.
-Let 2022 be your year of celebration in accomplishing your educational and career goals, and perhaps more importantly, in achieving the inner strength that comes from your persistence and determination.
-Your knowing that you did this, and this demonstrates you can do anything if you are willing to persevere, be disciplined, and believe in yourself.
+Let 2023 be your year of celebration in accomplishing your educational and career goals, and perhaps more importantly, in developing and demonstrating the inner strength which comes from your persistence and determination.
+This demonstrates you can do anything if you are willing to persevere, be disciplined, and believe in yourself.